 If there is a take-home message from all this, it is that as a reader you should not put too much faith in the published literature.
 Just because something has made it to the printing press, it isn’t always right.

-About this post: This post was originally written in 2013 for my blog (www.achilleaskostoulas.com).
+This post was originally written in 2013, when I was still a doctoral student.
 For reasons I do not fully understand, it has come to rank very highly on SERPs about Likert scale measurement.
-It has been revised several times since, with a view to making it more useful to readers who are looking about statistical advice.
-The last update was on February 2020.
-The featured image comes from The Leaf Project @ Flickr and is shared via a CC BY-SA 2.0 license.
+It has been revised several times since, with a view to making it more useful to readers who are looking for statistical advice.
+The last update was on 9 September 2025.
+The featured image is from Adobe Stock, and is used with license.
+The content of the post does not represent the views of my past or present employers.

 Leave a Reply